-20 apartments for rent in Downtown, Houston, TX
+20 apartments for rent near Downtown, Houston, TX

 The Downtown area of Houston is the city’s largest business district and contains the headquarters of many large companies.
 Downtown Houston is the spot where Houston was formally founded on 6,642 acres of land and incorporated in 1837.
 The city branched out from the spot where Buffalo Bayou and White Oak Bayou meet.
 After the Galveston Hurricane of 1900, many companies moved their headquarters in land to the safer area of downtown Houston leading to rapid growth.